carrot-e/mate-academy-hw-sass/README.md

 - [Mobile (`<480px`)](./images/mobile-layout.png)
 - [Tablet (`480px` - `1024px`)](./images/tablet-layout.png)
 - [Desktop (`1024px+`)](./images/desktop-layout.png)
+Make sure you use full width of the viewport at any device.

 You can find the photo [here](./images/card-390x480.jpg).
 Use CSS `grid` for positioning cards on the page correctly.